SMOLKEYS/itemdustry/README.md

 # TODO

-- Armed Duo: Drops a fully loaded Duo near the player.
-50 Copper.
+- ~~Armed Duo: Drops a fully loaded Duo near the player.
+50 Copper.~~
-- Scattershot (Basic): Fires a plethora of low-damage bullets around the player.
-100 Copper.
+- ~~Scattershot (Basic): Fires a plethora of duo bullets around the player.
+100 Copper.~~
 - Firefield: Surrounds the player with a fire ring, burning any enemies inside.
 25 Coal.
 - Phase Shift: Makes the player invulnerable to almost all damage for 4.5 seconds.
-Uses Phase Fabric
+Uses Phase Fabric with the cost varying based off unit size.

 ## Building for Desktop Testing